garden-io/garden/docs/reference/module-types/conftest.md

 Creates a test that runs `conftest` on the specified files, with the specified (or default) policy and namespace.

-> Note: In many cases, you'll let specific conftest providers (e.g. [`conftest-container`](../providers/conftest-container.md) and [`conftest-kubernetes`](../providers/conftest-kubernetes.md) create this module type automatically, but you may in some cases want or need to manually specify files to test.
+> Note: In many cases, you'll let specific conftest providers (e.g. [`conftest-container`](../providers/conftest-container.md) and [`conftest-kubernetes`](../providers/conftest-kubernetes.md) create this action type automatically, but you may in some cases want or need to manually specify files to test.

 See the [conftest docs](https://github.com/instrumenta/conftest) for details on how to configure policies.